 This article presents a selection of the different feminists perspectives and information shared, with links to further overviews.
 We aim in this way to contribute to the further discussion for a feminist future.
-UPDATE 11 MAY 2020, we would like to refer to this website as portal.
-The below page will be still occasionally updated:
+WIDE+ supports and recommends the feministcovidresponse.com website, including feminist principles (ENG, ESP, FR) for a further developed and updated feminist overview of resources.

 We would also like to refer you to a gender and COVID-19 Group on Mendeley which includes ~500 resources related to gender and COVID-19 drawn from multiple sources. https://www.mendeley.com/community/gender-and-covid-19/.The library is a public group, free for anyone in the world to join, access and add.
 References—articles, preprints, news articles, blog posts, magazine articles, reports, etc.—include those compiled by Dr. Rosemary Morgan.

 Another very comprehensive overview in French and other languages is initiated by Claude Vouhy and can be found here: https://docs.google.com/document/d/1f12hJkAs4gt-8fHc0jQAebVjxAm9WKKy5Q9bDM5cWfE/edit